yoriiis/chunks-webpack-plugin/README.md

 `ChunksWebpackPlugin` was built for Node.js `>=8.11.2` and Webpack `>=4.x`.

-## Demo
+## Example

-The project includes a minimalist demo in the `./demo` directory to run the plugin and see ChunksWebpackPlugin implementation in action with SplitChunks.
+The project includes a minimalist example in the `./example` directory.
+Run the `npm run build:example` command to execute the Webpack example and see ChunksWebpackPlugin implementation in action with SplitChunks.

 ## Basic usage